Germany and the Armenian genocide

-During World War I, Imperial Germany was a military ally of the Ottoman Empire, which perpetrated the Armenian genocide.
-Many Germans present in eastern and southern Anatolia witnessed the genocide, but censorship and self-censorship hampered these reports, while German newspapers reported Turkish denial of the massacres.
-About 800 German officers and 25.000 German soldiers were an integral part of the Turkish army and belonged to its command and general staff.
-German officers signed orders that led to deportations of Armenians.
-Although individual Germans tried to publicize the Armenians' fate or save lives, the German state has been criticized for "extreme moral indifference" to the plight of Armenians and not doing anything to stop the genocide.
+During World War I, Germany was a military ally of the Ottoman Empire, which perpetrated the Armenian genocide.
+Many Germans present in eastern and southern Anatolia witnessed the genocide, but censorship and self-censorship hampered these reports, while German newspapers reported Ottoman denials of the genocide.
+Approximately 800 officers and 25,000 soldiers of the Imperial German Army were sent to the Middle Eastern theatre of World War I to fight alongside the Ottoman Army, with German commanders serving in the Ottoman high command and general staff.
+It is known that individual German military advisors signed some of the orders that led to Ottoman deportations of Armenians, a major component of the genocide.

+Although many individual Germans tried to publicize the Armenians' fate in defiance of wartime censorship or to save as many lives as possible, the German Foreign Office and Ministry of War have both been harshly criticized for "extreme moral indifference" to the plight of Armenians and not doing more to stop the genocide.
 In 2016, the Bundestag apologized for Germany's "inglorious role" in a resolution recognizing the genocide.

 Information

 The German Empire had been responsible for negotiating the Treaty of Berlin securing the status of Armenians in the Ottoman Empire.
 Germany under Chancellor Otto von Bismarck had been skeptical of German participation in the Middle East.
 This policy began to change under Kaiser Wilhelm II, who negotiated close relations with Ottoman Sultan Abdul Hamid II despite persecution of Armenians such as the Armenian massacres of 1894-1896.
 By the beginning of World War I an alliance had developed, and the Ottoman Empire under the Committee of Union and Progress entered the war on the side of Germany in the Central Powers.